 Socially things would change substantially, with more of a Nordic-style welfare system that facilitates childcare and shared parenting beyond subsidising private nursery costs for working mothers.
 Instead of having to nervously wait for unemployment and housing benefit to be paid into your bank account when looking for work, the government would attempt to introduce a guaranteed basic income and provide services to help people find work instead of hitting them with financial penalties.
 Lessons from across the North Sea show that facilitation of jobseekers and people staying at home makes both economic and social sense.

 With green economics Scotland would probably start to look very different too.
-At the moment many of the homes and buildings that pop up are constructed quickly and cheaply by private developers, with people often being an afterthought.
+At the moment many of the homes and buildings that pop up are constructed quickly and cheaply by private developers; must of them are financed with a non recourse commercial loan, with people often being an afterthought.
 Housing is often used instrumentally in the Scottish economy as a means of fuelling construction booms – a key platform of SNP policy at present.
 There is famously one new development on Glasgow’s South Side supposedly built with the proceeds of drug money and signed off by the council as part of their hands-off regeneration strategy which will, in the words of one planner, ‘become the slums of tomorrow’.
 Changing some aspects of how and why Scotland builds would not even require independence, just a change of direction in Scotland’s two big political parties.

 The vision of a decentralised but interconnected and just society where quality of life trumps the endless pursuit of growth and people gain more control over their own lives is one that everyone can buy into.
 The real question is whether Scotland’s political class will relinquish the power to let it happen.